 3.2 Synthetic Bacterial Riboswitches

 Riboswitches are chemically responsive gene regulatory elements that use RNA for both molecular recogniation (sensing) and gene regulation.
 Synthetic riboswitches have promising applications in biotechnology and medicine by enabling cells to respond to arbitrary chemical cues to control any genes of interest.
-In FY2016, we continued our efforts to develop riboswitches that respond to a small molecule inflammatory signal for potential probiotics applications.
+In FY2017, we continued our efforts to develop riboswitches that respond to a small molecule inflammatory signal for potential probiotics applications.
 Specifically, we biochemically characterized a novel RNA aptamer and used it to engineer synthetic riboswitches using in vitro transcription/translation system.
 Data have been collected for future patent application for the aptamer.

 4.2 Books and other one-time publications